 Sourcing our couverture from fairly traded makers and farmer-owned cooperatives, we use single-origin chocolate or blended chocolates from specific regions that offer singular taste profiles.
 Each chocolate that we use has been carefully chosen both for quality and how it will match with the various ingredients we’re going to pair it with.
 We’re constantly testing and tasting chocolates, and are always on the lookout for new producers that will work with what we’re trying to do.
 Several of these are top-rated chocolates, including a Venezuelan white chocolate that has won the International Chocolate Award for 5 years running.
 We eventually want to make our own chocolate bean to bar and source our cacao directly from farmers, and we’ll keeping working on getting there.

 We take great pride in being a Vermont chocolate company.
-We partner with nearby producers, foragers and growers to pair our chocolates with regional ingredients that include Vermont chévre and other Vermont artisan cheeses, créme fraîche, buttermilk and heavy cream, maple from local producers, sea salt harvested off the coast of Gloucester, Massachusetts, and honey, seasonal fruits, mushrooms and herbs from local farmers and foragers as well as from our own garden during the summertime.
-We use Vermont butter and butter from Cabot Creamery, a cooperative that began in Vermont and now sources dairy from farms in New England and in the St. Lawrence Valley of New York state where Dar grew up.
+We partner with nearby producers, foragers and growers to pair our chocolates with regional ingredients that include Vermont chévre and other Vermont artisan cheeses, créme fraîche, buttermilk and heavy cream, maple from local producers, sea salt harvested off the coast of Gloucester, Massachusetts, and honey, seasonal fruits, mushrooms and herbs from local farmers and foragers as well as from our own garden for our bonbons.
+We use butter from Cabot Creamery, a cooperative that began in Vermont and now sources dairy from farms in New England and in the St. Lawrence Valley of New York state where Dar grew up.
 Explore more about the ingredient partnerships we are forging here.

 To reduce our footprint, we don’t use plastic packaging or dividers.
 Our kraft boxes are recyclable and use 100% recycled boxboard and 100% recycled papers, our cellophane bags are 100% biodegradable and compostable, and our paper labels are recyclable.
 We compost or recycle our food and paper waste.